test-to-com/phalcondbg/README.md

 Example:

-1. http_response.zep.patch - removes a duplicate use (use Phalcon\Mvc\ViewInterface).
-Causes a duplicate include in the PHP code and the PHP executable to abort with an error.
+1. http_response.zep.patch - removes a duplicate _use_ (use Phalcon\Mvc\ViewInterface).
+Create a duplicate _use_ in the PHP code and the corresponding error when run in PHP.
 2. security_random.zep.patch - in the ZEP code a double '\' is used (return \\\\Sodium\\\\randombytes_buf(len);) Potentially a bug in ZEPHIR.

 Another set of patches (mvc_model_query_lang.zep.patch and mvc_model_query.zep.patch) are to handle a hack by the PHALCON TEAM in the it's use of the PHQL Parser.